Pentagon: $10B cloud contract that snubbed Amazon was legal - KVIA

 The judge presiding over the bid protest in the U.S. Court of Federal Claims said in March that Amazon’s challenge likely had merit on some technical grounds involving pricing.

-The review released Wednesday by the Defense Department’s inspector general did not draw a conclusion about whether Microsoft was appropriately declared the winner.
+The review released Wednesday by the Defense Department’s inspector general did not draw a conclusion about whether the Redmond, Washington-based Microsoft Corp. was appropriately declared the winner.
 Rather, it looked at whether the decision-making process was proper and legal.
 It also examined allegations of unethical behavior by Pentagon officials involved in the matter and generally determined that any ethical lapses did not influence the outcome.

 The review also sought to determine whether the White House influenced the Pentagon’s decision, as Amazon has alleged.
 The report said that although it appears there was no such White House pressure, the reviewers could not definitely determine the full extent of White House interactions with the Pentagon’s decision makers.